 - medicine for a wide variety of ailments

-- ingredient in alchemy
+- ingredient in modern alchemy (a magical tradition)

 The resin from the Socotra dragon tree may be safe in small quantities.
 It's been used medicinally for a long time, apparently without harmful effects.
 I haven't yet found any scientific evidence showing that it's safe or that it's effective for health problems, however.
 It has been discovered that the resin contains chemicals called flavonoids, which act as antioxidants.
 Researchers have also found that the resin can relax rat muscle.
 These factors may or may not be beneficial in humans.

 There is one situation in which dragon's blood is useful medicinally, but the "blood" comes from a South American tree called Croton lechleri, not Dracaena cinnabari.
 Crofelema is a medication made from Croton lechleri resin.
 It's used to treat non-infectious diarrhea in AIDS patients who are on antiviral therapy.
 In the United States, the medication is approved by the FDA (Food and Drug Administration) specifically for this purpose.